Colonia Tovar: Hydrography, flora and fauna

 The hydrography is divided into three basins: the Caribbean Sea, fed by the: San Miguel, Ocumare, Cata, Aroa and Tuy rivers; the Orinoco River, fed by the Memo and Guárico rivers; and the endorheic Lake Valencia, fed by the Aragua, Turmero, Maracay, Tapa-tapa, Tocorón, and Las Minas rivers.
 The River Aragua, southern boundary of the Colonia Tovar, was formed by the confluence of the Gabante and Curtidor rivers, above Pie de Cerro, north of La Victoria.
 The Gabante river is a tributary to Quebrada Honda, while Curtidor river converges with the San Carlos and Quebrada Coche rivers.
 All these rivers and streams originate in the high mountains surrounding Colonia Tovar.
 The headwaters of the Tuy River are near the town.

 The city is located in a catchment area of the river, which forms a kind of amphitheater.
 Colonia is located within Codazzi Peak Natural Monument and near Henri Pittier National Park.
 In addition to its diverse climate zones and flora.

 The diverse flora includes mostly epiphytes such as orchids, bromeliads and a variety of tree ferns.

 Colonia has diverse wildlife, mainly birds, totaling 578 registered species.
 Mammals and snakes contribute to this diversity.

 The local fauna is characteristic of cloud forests; a habitat for many endemic species due to its unique climate and peatland environment.
-Among the wildlifepresent species most commonly referred to are the classic golden-headed quetzal and the toucan beak emerald bottle, also known as "tiátaro."
+Among the wildlife present, species most commonly referred to are the classic golden-headed quetzal and the toucan beak emerald bottle, also known as "tiátaro."
 Coludo blue hummingbirds and tiles swallows are present.
 Among the most common primates is the black howler.
 Also common are the Tara butterfly, the mountaineer armadillo and many more.
 A frog is named after this area, the El Tovar Glass Frog (Celsiella revocata), that lives in the cloud forests of this region.

 The Estación Biológica de Rancho Grande hosts a zoological museum that showcases area species.
 It has facilities and equipment such as magnifying glasses, water, trays and measurement instruments.